-Among the most frightening experiences is getting accused of killing someone while you were driving.
-That’s why you cannot afford to take the risk of hiring just any lawyer.
-You need a top-rated attorney who has the experience, knowledge, and commitment needed to help you resolve your charges.
+Among the most frightening experiences is getting accused of killing someone while driving.
+That’s why you cannot afford to risk hiring just any lawyer.
+You need a top-rated attorney with the experience, knowledge, and commitment to help you resolve your charges.

-Our Riverside vehicular manslaughter lawyer obtains these qualities and more.
+Our Temecula vehicular manslaughter lawyer obtains these qualities and more.
 A member of the Top 100 Trial Lawyers by The National Trial Lawyers, Attorney Grande is equipped with the high-caliber legal arsenal your freedom and future depend on.
-Thus, you can rest assured that we will exhaust every resource to formulate a powerhouse defense strategy on your behalf, and, ultimately, work to help get your charges reduced or dropped altogether.
+Thus, you can rest assured that we will exhaust every resource to formulate a powerhouse defense strategy on your behalf and ultimately work to help reduce your charges or drop altogether.

-- in the commission of a lawful act that might cause death, unlawfully, but without gross negligence
+- in the commission of a legal action that might cause death unlawfully but without gross negligence

 If convicted of vehicular manslaughter, your punishment will depend on the circumstances of your reported crime.
 You may face up to one year in county jail or up to 10 years in state prison.

 If your blood alcohol concentration was .08 or above at the time of your reported offense, you might get not only a DUI but also vehicular manslaughter while intoxicated charge.
 Under California Penal Code Section 191.5, vehicular manslaughter while intoxicated is the unlawful killing of a human being by a vehicle without malice aforethought, and the killing resulted from either: